 0.3% capital share

-Ireland-EBRD investment has been strong in Poland with 50 per cent of total joint investments, followed by Hungary with 22 per cent and regional joint investments at 18 per cent.
-Broken down by sector, 49 per cent of joint Ireland-EBRD investment has been in industry, commerce and agribusiness, 20 per cent in energy, 16 per cent in infrastructure and 15 per cent in financial institutions.
+Ireland-EBRD investment has been strong in Poland, followed by Hungary and regional joint investments.
+Broken down by sector, joint Ireland-EBRD investment has been focusing on industry, commerce and agribusiness, in energy, infrastructure and financial institutions.